huskyroboticsteam/mission-control/README.md

 ## Request Arm IK Enabled
 ### Description
 Sent from Mission Control to instruct Rover to enable or disable inverse kinematics.
-This packet is not garunteed to enable/disable IK.
-An `armIKEnabledReport` packet will be sent immediately after the `requestArmIKEnabled` is processed by Rover, and this can be used to know if IK was successfully enabled/disabled.
+This packet is not guaranteed to enable/disable IK.
+An `armIKEnabledReport` packet will be sent immediately after the `requestArmIKEnabled` is processed by the rover, and this can be used to know if IK was successfully enabled/disabled.

 ### Syntax
 ```